craftsland/remote-apis-testing/gitlab-ci/README.md

-To run our GitLab CI pipelines, we use a customer docker image based on the `docker:stable` image.
+To run our GitLab CI pipelines, we use a custom docker image based on the `docker:stable` image.
 To speed up the CI jobs, our custom image has various dependencies pre-installed.